The Department of Mathematics offers three undergraduate degrees:

 This program, which has no foreign language requirement, offers concentrations in actuarial science, applied and computational mathematics, mathematical finance, mathematics, and statistics.
 The mathematics option prepares students for graduate work in pure mathematics and the other four concentrations prepare students for careers in applied mathematics.

-All three degrees require the same five, lower division courses:
+Both the BA and BS degrees require the same five, lower division courses:

 - MAT 161 Calculus I (4 credits)

 - MAT 261 Calculus III (4 credits)

 - MAT 200 The Nature of Mathematics (3 credits)